ScalaWilliam/git-work/documentation/analysis.md

 I want Work Items to be indexed on the homepage,
 To achieve higher conversions from Potential Workers to Workers.

+As the Git Work Man,
+I want the system to be extensible and flat,
+So that I could build new workflows and features without modifying the core.

 ```

 ### User